A picture is worth a thousand words.

 You can separate yourself from the crowd by adding lots of visuals to your posts.
 As you continue reading through this guide, I’ll explain which types of visual content create the most engagement.

-As you can see from the images I’ve used so far in this blog post, graphs are a great way to emphasize a point.
+As you can see from the images we’ve used so far in this blog post, graphs are a great way to emphasize a point.
 There are a few reasons for this.

 For starters, they help validate the message you’re trying to convey.
 Graphs also help make your blog posts more legitimate.